cosmasonyekwelu/snap-backend/README.md

 ```

 - All development occurs in `feature/*` branches
-- Feature branches are merged into `develop` after review
+- Feature branches are merged into `develop` after review By the Team Lead
 - `develop` serves as the integration branch
 - Only the team lead merges `develop` into `main`